ChaturaApp/ChaturaApp.github.io/privacy-policy.md

 Chatura does **not** provide cloud sync.
 If you switch devices, your local data does not automatically transfer through Chatura.

+Your device backup settings (for example, iCloud backup) may include app data depending on your iOS settings.
+Chatura itself does not provide a separate cloud sync feature.

 ---

 ## 3) What leaves your device (and why)